shruthikompella/academic-kickstart/content/home/experience.md

   * Played a prominent role in developing complete project from scratch using maven and Editable templates.

-  * Worked on creating components like Foundation Components Implementation, Reference implementation, Three-level Menu using Servlets, Editable templates and Sightly.
+  * In AEM 6.4 - Worked on creating components like Foundation Components Implementation, Reference implementation, Three-level Menu using Servlets, Editable templates and Sightly.

-  * Worked on creating complex components like Reference implementation, Sorting pages based on date using sightly, servlets and sling models.
+  * In AEM 6.2 - Worked on creating complex components like Reference implementation, Sorting pages based on date using sightly, servlets and sling models.

-  * Worked on creating editable templates, components with nested multifields, ClientLibs and MSM implementation.
+  * In AEM 6.2 - Worked on creating editable templates, components with nested multifields, ClientLibs and MSM implementation.

     """